rafaelrph/CheckIsDivisible/README.md

 This PHP script checks if a number is divisible by a divisor using finite automaton.
 If the number is divisible by the divisor, the script will confirm it.
-If the number is NOT disivible by the divisor, the script will return the remainder.
+If the number is NOT divisible by the divisor, the script will return the remainder.

 # Requirements